Access the IOAD link above to find an activity, get resources or make a donation. On the main page just under a couple of videos, we read;

-Today, a decade plus since this intellectual repugnance began, Reece is front and centre as a pin up boy for religious fundamentalism.
+Today, a decade plus since this evidence-free pursuit began, Reece is arguably a pin up boy for religious fundamentalism.
 Five or more years ago he promised Parliament with a blinding flash of Peacock Terminology that his results were “statistically powerful” and “revolutionary”.
 Of course, there are no results.
 Itʼs the same certainty that only faith can sustain.
 If prayer cures homosexuality, addiction is a certainty.
 His latest work “proves” naltrexone is safer than opioid therapy.

 Regrettably this work is tainted with poor practice and again, Christian healing.
 Their biggest problem is the fraud published in the MJA surrounding suppression of negative outcomes – some almost fatal.
 Failure and coercion to boost sample numbers seems to be the norm.
-W.A.’s Freshstart clinic observes on it’s sites chaplaincy page:
+W.A.’s Freshstart clinic observes on its sites chaplaincy page:

 Our Christian Beliefs